dotnet/arcade/automated-image-generation13997.md

 - This tool is internal only.
 Basic information about runs will be available from the pipeline history.
 We don't plan to include any additional data, unless they are requested.
 If we start experience problems with the image generation though, we might need to start gathering some reliability data.

 ## Monitoring
-- Monitoring is done by result of the build pipeline.
+- Monitoring is based on result of the build pipeline.
 It will send email notification on any failure.
 If there is any issue, it should be picked up by FR.

 ## FR Hand off
-- Will create documentation about
+- We will create documentation about
     - How to generate custom images with Visual Studio
     - How to use the tool in manual mode
     - What to do when pipeline fails the build

+- The policies of generating images ovelaps with Matrix of Truth epic and will be further discussed with the epic owner.

+## Future outlook
+- Execution of the process should be possible to be done by vendors with minimal cost.